NVIDIA/cccl/README.md

 - Only the most recently released version is supported and fixes are not backported to prior releases
 - API breaking changes and incrementing CCCL's major version will only coincide with a new major version release of the CUDA Toolkit
 - Not all source breaking changes are considered breaking changes of the public API that warrant bumping the major version number
-- Do not rely on ABI stability of enities in the `cub::` or `thrust::` namespaces
+- Do not rely on ABI stability of entities in the `cub::` or `thrust::` namespaces
 - ABI breaking changes for symbols in the `cuda::` namespace may happen at any time, but will be reflected by incrementing the ABI version which is embedded in an inline namespace for all `cuda::` symbols.
 Multiple ABI versions may be supported concurrently.

 **Note:** Prior to merging Thrust, CUB, and libcudacxx into this repository, each library was independently versioned according to semantic versioning.